-Langdale is probably the best known Lake District valley for challenging walks and iswithout doubt one of my favourites.
-It has the appearence of having been created for walkers, the valley bottom has only a few farms, two hotels and a campsite whereas the valley itself is ringed by a spectacular set of steep sided mountains.
-The “Band” splits the valley down the middle creating the one and only relatively straightforward ascent in to the circle of mountains.
-I like this route as it is not unremittingly steep like Rossett Gill, has ever improving views and offers a straightforward access to the Climbers Traverse, situated under the cliffs of Bowfell.
+Walkers head for Langdale for its richly deserved reputation as the centre of tough fell walking.
+Approaching the fells confirms the reputation; the valley has only a few farms, two hotels and a campsite whereas the valley itself is ringed by a spectacular set of steep sided mountains.
+The “Band” splits the valley down the middle creating the most straightforward ascent in to the heart of these mountains.
+I like this route, even though it is hard work, with its ever improving views, straightforward access to the impressive Climbers Traverse under Bowfell and aesthetically satisfying direct line.

 The Climbers Travers led me under the Great Slab of Bowfell which for geologists is a masterpiece and for non geologists simply impressive to look at.
-Just imagine where you could stop yourself if you fell.
+Try not to imagine the consequences of a fall.

 Crinkle Crags has always been one of my favourite fells in the Lake District.
 It is a 2 mile highway of rocky outcrops on a wide ridge, difficult to follow in the mist, but great fun in all conditions.
 I enjoy scrambling as much as possible on a walk and keeping to the crest on the Crinkles offered me this opportunity.
 I have visited the Crinkles in the snow, high winds and most recently in glorious sunshine and enjoyed them all.
 I have suggested carrying on to the rocky peak of Pike O Blisco on this walk, it just seems a shame to leave it out and it is ‘almost’ on the return journey whilst offering fabulous views back over the Crinkles and Bowfell and across the valley to the Langdale Pikes.

-Recommend: Poke around the Crinkles, there are some perfect little spots to stop and admire the wonderful views
+Take time and explore the Crinkles, there are some perfect little spots to stop and admire the wonderful views.